 One of the most unique directive in the judgement of the Supreme court was that it instructed the state to disseminate its landmark judgement widely so that the public becomes aware that it is natural to be different and that people of diverse sexualities enjoy constitutional protection as equal citizens.
-Justice R F Nariman wrote: “Union of India shall take all measures to ensure that this judgment is given wide publicity through the public media, which includes television, radio, print and online media at regular intervals, and initiate programs to reduce and finally eliminate the stigma associated with such persons”(710, 3213).
-Most often, it is the popular discourse of heteronormativity that causes anxiety and confusion among parents regarding their children’s diverse sexual orientations leading them to consult mental health professionals (33) who find fault with LGBTQIA+ people’s brains exhorting them to convert and ‘adjust’ with oppressive systems that breed distress (34, 352).
+Justice R F Nariman wrote: “Union of India shall take all measures to ensure that this judgment is given wide publicity through the public media, which includes television, radio, print and online media at regular intervals, and initiate programs to reduce and finally eliminate the stigma associated with such persons”(17, 32).
+Most often, it is the popular discourse of heteronormativity that causes anxiety and confusion among parents regarding their children’s diverse sexual orientations leading them to consult mental health professionals (33) who find fault with LGBTQIA+ people’s brains and minds exhorting them to convert and ‘adjust’ with oppressive systems that breed distress (34, 35).

-Offering a correctiveawareness campaigns in36Most people take what the doctors say into face value rather than what the Supreme Court said.
+Unfortunately, there has been no such awareness campaigns in the country (36).
+Most people take what the doctors say into face value rather than what the Supreme Court said.
 Doctors are experience-near entities with lot of local authority compared to the Supreme Court, which slips as an experience-distant mechanism whose verdicts don’t generally percolate down to laypersons.
 A report published in June 2020 shows that the families, immediate acquaintances, religious leaders and alternate healers are important actors in addition to the medical establishments in perpetuating curative violence against LGBTQIA+ people in India “that aims to enforce conformity to binary norms of gender and sexuality or to suppress the expression of transgression in matters of gender and sexuality” (37).
-Rights based aSOGI chronic stress, , curative violence

-It is here that awareness campaigns on the Supreme Court judgement hold immense value38 and transformative change particularly of a judgement which in itself instructed for its public dissemination to sensitise the masses about sexual diversities and the constitutional protections extended to non-conformist sexualities.
-Awareness generation about sexual orientation and gender identity is significant in mitigating catastrophic multiplier effects of queerphobia such as discrimination, mental health issues and suicide.
+Rights based awareness generation about SOGI is significant in mitigating catastrophic multiplier effects of queerphobia such as discrimination, chronic stress, mental health issues, curative violence and suicide.
+It is here that awareness campaigns on the Supreme Court judgement hold immense value to usher in communicative justice (38) and transformative change.